Last Updated on April 12, 2023

 A career path that moves from pharmacy tech to pharmacist, can offer valuable opportunities to learn the nuances of the pharmacist profession.
 It also provides the chance to earn the kind of hands-on experience that could make a real difference at the end of that path.
 This is handy when you’re facing a competitive field of pharmacists all vying for a diminishing number of jobs.

 There are other benefits to this career path, too.
 For those without limitless financial resources, beginning a career as a pharmacy tech — where jobs are abundant — can help fund the education needed to land a full-fledged pharmacist job.

-And, although the pay for pharm techs doesn’t match that of pharmacists, there are opportunities to earn more, like working in a government setting or within a large hospital pharmacy.
-And, as with other careers, hard-working, leadership-oriented individuals have the potential to land roles as supervisors or specialists (in areas like nuclear medicine or chemotherapy, for instance), which offer higher salaries.
+Although the pay for pharm techs doesn’t match that of pharmacists, there are opportunities to earn more.
+For instance, working in a government setting or within a large hospital pharmacy.
+And, as with other careers, hard-working, leadership-oriented individuals have the potential to land roles as supervisors or specialists (in areas like nuclear medicine or oncology, for instance), which may offer higher salaries.

-Among those in-demand skills could be a thorough understanding of the workings of the pharmacology workplace.
-The Pharmacy Times concludes by quoting prominent doctor of pharmacology Daniel L. Brown, who notes that “new graduates who are ‘fittest’ will be able to find employment.”
-And having s-spend several years as a pharm tech could be the difference in being more “fit” than the next candidate.
+Among those in-demand skills could be a thorough understanding of the workings of the pharmacy workplace.
+Pharmacy Times concludes by quoting prominent doctor of pharmacology, Dr. Daniel L. Brown, who notes that “new graduates who are ‘fittest’ will be able to find employment.”
+That said, spending several years as a pharm tech could be the difference in you being more “fit” than the next candidate.

-If you’re seeking great career opportunities as a pharmacist or pharm tech, we’ve got amazing assignments across the United States.
-We invite you to browse our pharmacy tech jobs here and view our pharmacist jobs here, or join our roster of clinical professionals here.
+Ready to explore pharm tech or pharmacist jobs near you?
+If you’re seeking pharmacy job opportunities, we’ve got amazing contract and travel assignments across the United States.
+We invite you to browse our pharmacy tech jobs here and view our pharmacist jobs here, or join our roster of clinical professionals!